Astroherodvaipayan/oktoo/README.md

 ## Proposed Solution

-EmojiPay is a Web3 payments platform where users can create a unique emoji-based username (3-5 emojis) and use it to send and receive payments.
+oktopay is a Web3 payments platform where users can create a unique emoji-based username (3-5 emojis) and use it to send and receive payments.
 The platform integrates Okto’s wallet services, enabling users to manage their blockchain assets without needing deep technical knowledge of blockchain operations.
 Users can:

 - Create emoji-based usernames to handle transactions.
 - View balance, portfolio, and order history (via Okto).